integrativemodeling/nup84/README.md

 ## List of files and directories:

-- data		                         contains all relevant data, input structure, etc.
+- `data`		                         contains all relevant data, input structure, etc.

-- scripts
+- `scripts`
-  - nup84.isd.modeling.withXrayInterface.py  the main modeling script with 3 crystal interfaces
+  - `nup84.isd.modeling.withXrayInterface.py`  the main modeling script with 3 crystal interfaces

-  - nup84.isd.modeling.py                    the main modeling script with no crystal interfaces
+  - `nup84.isd.modeling.py`                    the main modeling script with no crystal interfaces

-  - nup84.topology.withXrayInterface.py      constructs Nup84 subunits with 3 crystal interfaces, as well as calculates the densities for the EM restraints
+  - `nup84.topology.withXrayInterface.py`      constructs Nup84 subunits with 3 crystal interfaces

-  - nup84.topology.py                        constructs Nup84 subunits with no crystal interfaces, as well as calculates the densities for the EM restraints
+  - `nup84.topology.py`                        constructs Nup84 subunits with no crystal interfaces

-  - nup84.merge.py                           script to merge output files from all runs ; filter threshold on total score can be set here
+  - `nup84.merge.py`                           script to merge output files from all runs ; filter threshold on total score can be set here

-  - vmd_scripts/rmdstt.tcl                   VMD script to launch RMSD Trajectory Tool window
+  - `vmd_scripts/rmdstt.tcl`                   VMD script to launch RMSD Trajectory Tool window

-  - vmd_scripts/nup84_3-xray_density.tcl     VMD script to calculate localization density for Nup84 with 3 crystal interfaces
+  - `vmd_scripts/nup84_3-xray_density.tcl`     VMD script to calculate localization density for Nup84 with 3 crystal interfaces

-  - vmd_scripts/nup84_no-xray_density.tcl    VMD script to calculate localization density for Nup84 with no crystal interfaces
+  - `vmd_scripts/nup84_no-xray_density.tcl`    VMD script to calculate localization density for Nup84 with no crystal interfaces

-  - vmd_scripts/ALPS_motif_density.tcl       VMD script to calculate localization density for Nup84 at ALPS motif regions
+  - `vmd_scripts/ALPS_motif_density.tcl`       VMD script to calculate localization density for Nup84 at ALPS motif regions

-  - chimera_scripts/nup84_density.cmd        Chimera script to view all localization density files
+  - `chimera_scripts/nup84_density.cmd`        Chimera script to view all localization density files

-- output.1/pdbs    the production will write the best scoring models into pdb files they are initialized and then updated as long as the calculation goes
+- `output.1/pdbs`    the production will write the best scoring models into pdb files they are initialized and then updated as long as the calculation goes
                  (They are the best 500 models, so at the beginning they are empty, since you haven't start the calculation yet)

-- output.1/rmfs    the production will write the rmf3 files for lowest temperature replica.
+- `output.1/rmfs`    the production will write the rmf3 files for lowest temperature replica.

-- stat.n.out	 log files.
+- `stat.n.out`	 log files.
 They contain all relevant numbers of the calculation.

 Python dependencies:
 - biopython 		(to read fasta files)